Create mouse hover effect for button using CSS sprite

 <a class="rollover" title="Download-button" href="your target url here"><span class="displace">Download-button</span></a>

-Replace the red text “your target url here” with the link url you want and green text “Download-button” with the text you want to appear in case the image load is off in user’s browser (or can not load due to low bandwidth, mobile devices etc.).
+Replace the text “your target url here” with the link url you want and the text “Download-button” with the text you want to appear in case the image load is off in user’s browser (or can not load due to low bandwidth, mobile devices etc.).
 Save it.
 Only the text will appear when you switch from HTML to Visual mode (in WordPress).
-Click “” and you will get your custom button with hover effect.
+Click “Preview” and you will get your custom button with hover effect.

 For advanced users: You can set the position of the button from the last parameter of the CSS code.